 - Keep the marijuana seeds under a temperature of about 72 degrees Fahrenheit (22 °C).

 - Keep the seeds away from your windows and direct sunlight.

 - Purchase jiffy pellets or starter plugs for germinating weed seeds.

 How Long Do You Need to Germinate Cannabis Seeds

-If you’ve provided your cannabis seeds with the right conditions, germination should start between 12 to 36 hours after you’ve soaked the seeds.
+The time needed for seeds to sprout is not always the same, but if you’ve provided your cannabis seeds with the right conditions, germination should usually start between 12 to 36 hours after you’ve soaked the seeds.
 Warmth, moisture, and darkness will accelerate cannabis seed germination, and the whole process can be over within 5 to 10 days (during which the seeds will be completely out of their shell).
 The more ideal your germination environment is, the faster your cannabis seeds will start to germinate.

 Choosing a Germination Method

 There are a few ways that you can germinate your seeds and the most common ones include: